Frequently Asked Questions

 : Module for loading environment variables from a.env

-The basic flow involves a client (like a frontend app, Postman, or another service) making an HTTP POST request to our NestJS API.
-The NestJS application validates the request, uses the Twilio SDK (configured with credentials from environment variables) to call the Twilio Messaging API, which then handles the delivery of the MMS message to the end user's mobile device.
+The basic flow involves a client (like a frontend app, Postman, or another service) making an Hypertext Transfer Protocol (HTTP) POST request to your NestJS API.
+The NestJS application validates the request, uses the Twilio Software Development Kit (SDK) (configured with credentials from environment variables) to call the Twilio Messaging API, which then handles the delivery of the MMS message to the end user's mobile device.

 Prerequisites: